Banner for Governance

 Our approach to Corporate Governance

-Our corporate governance principles and policies are designed to make sure that our practices align with shareholders’ interests as well as those of our customers, communities and supply chain.
+We are committed to high standards of corporate governance.
+The Board applies the Wates Corporate Governance Principles published by the Financial Reporting Council as the most appropriate corporate governance framework for MHCUK.
+Our corporate governance policies are designed to make sure that our practices align with our shareholder’s interests as well as those of our customers, communities and supply chain.
 We comply with all relevant laws and regulations and ensure we are transparent in our accounting practices, with the right checks, balances and controls in place to deliver for our stakeholders and on our sustainability commitments.

 Our Achievements

-• 100% of our Suppliers engaged by Procurement have our MHCUK Supplier Code of Conduct (or equivalent) in their contracts
+• 100% of our Suppliers engaged by Procurement have the MHCUK Supplier Code of Conduct (or equivalent) in their contracts

-• 100% of our full-time colleagues and contractors are paid the Real Living Wage or above
+• 100% of our colleagues and contractors are paid the Real Living Wage or above

 • 100% of colleagues and contractors completed Right to Work checks before starting with MHCUK